-- Museum für Angewandte Kunst (museum of applied art), formerly Museum für Kunsthandwerk (museum of crafts), along with Villa Metzler
+- Museum für Angewandte Kunst, museum of applied art), formerly Museum für Kunsthandwerk (museum of crafts), along with Villa Metzler

-- Weltkulturen Museum (museum of world cultures), formerly the Völkerkundemuseum (museum of ethnology)
+- Weltkulturen, Museum (museum of world cultures), formerly the Völkerkundemuseum (museum of ethnology)

-- Deutsches Filmmuseum (German film museum)
+- Deutsche Filmmuseum (German film museum)

-- Deutsches Architekturmuseum (German architecture museum)
+- Deutsche Architekturmuseum (German architecture museum)